Billmate/QvicklyDocumentation/Writerside/topics/Snippets-WorkingInformation.md

 > **Work hasn't started yet**
 >
-> This documentation is not yet started.
+> This section is not yet started.
 We are working hard to provide you with the information you need to get started with our products.
 >
 > Any information provided here is subject to change.
 >